kuma35/thinking-forth-jp/sphinx/chapter8.rst

 If I were selling my “colors” words in a package for graphic artists, I would take the trouble to create the flag.
-But writing these words for my own use, if I had to do it over again, I’d favor the -ish influence, and use “BLUE LIGHT.”
+But writing these words for my own use, if I had to do it over again, I’d favor the Moore-ish influence, and use “BLUE LIGHT.”

 Summary
 =======